 Many branches of the League created a League of the Cross Guild for children.
 They could join the Guild with parental approval.
 The Guild had meetings with special devotions.

-The League of the Cross still existed in 1913.3 However, by the mid-1920s it no longer existed.4
+The League of the Cross still existed in 1913.3 But by the mid-1920s it no longer existed.4

 1 The League of the Cross.
 Its constitution and rules.
 The Tablet, May 24, 1890, p.
 37.